-So listen up Preston (the most expensive place in Idaho) as we explain how we created this ranking.
+So listen up Rexburg (the most expensive place in Idaho) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Idaho and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Gem State For 2018
+How We Determined The Most Affordable Places To Live In The Gem State For 2019

-You can then compare the cost of these things in each of the places in Idaho to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Idaho to figure out which is the least expensive.

 Blackfoot is a city in Bingham County, Idaho, United States.
 The population was 11,899 at the 2010 census.
 The city is the county seat of Bingham County.
 Blackfoot boasts the largest potato industry in any one area, and is known as the “Potato Capital of the World.”
 It is the site of the Idaho Potato Museum, and the home of the world’s largest baked potato and potato chip.
 Blackfoot is also the location of the Eastern Idaho State Fair, which operates between Labor Day weekend and the following weekend.